 The Maven Version Shuffle

-The Maven project is again pretty active with lots of efforts underway to improve artifact resolution, inheritance and interpolation.
+The Maven project is again pretty active, with lots of efforts underway to improve artifact resolution, inheritance and interpolation.
 The changes have led to a reshuffling of the Maven versions.

-In the meantime, we were working on 2.0.10, and to fix some regressions required fairly significant rework to core functionality.
+In the meantime, we were working on 2.0.10, and to fix some regressions required significant rework to core functionality.
 So much rework that we started to wonder if 2.0.x was the appropriate place for such significant changes.
 Since the trunk was moved up to 3.0, this gave us a bit more leeway in the 2.x line.
-So... the intended 2.0.10 release was renamed to 2.1.0-M1 and 2 additional Milestone releases defined.
+So, the intended 2.0.10 release was renamed 2.1.0-M1 and 2 additional Milestone releases defined.

 Confused yet?